squalvj/movie-finder/readme.md

 # Requirement

- - node version 11.3.0 or newer, install nvm for managing the npm version :)
+ - node version 11.3.0 or newer, install nvm for managing the node version :)
  - npm version 6.4.1 or newer.

 # Folder Structure